maxhli/fakebigdata/README.md

 Assigment for Cody and Aaron:

-I don't learn the horizontally-displayed bars.
+I don't like the horizontally-displayed bars.
 Please change it to vertically-dislayed bars.
 You ONLY display 10 bars with one bar for each digit (0 to 9)

 Use different colors for different digits.
 Tell me why you choose a particular color scheme.